 A problem shared is a problem halved.
 However, don’t just be seen as the office complainer.
 Make sure you share ideas on how to fix things, or at least make sure you get stuck in to help other with their problems.

 Many offices these days are open plan, and even if they’re not, it won’t be appreciated if you make lots of noise and generally disrupt others while they are working.
 Find somewhere private to work if you need to make noise, or at the very least make those around you aware that you are conscious of the impact you’re having on them- maybe make a round of drinks to soften the effect.

-Everyone has a starting point where all those acronyms and confusing terminology makes the working environment feel alien, so be conscious when you start to feel comfortable with those terms of overusing them.
+Everyone has a starting point where all those acronyms and confusing terminology make the working environment feel alien.
+So be conscious when you start to feel comfortable with those terms and of overusing them.

 Technology and personal use within the office is something that more and more organisations are writing into their policies.
 If you’re unsure, you’re better off asking the question so you’re clear from the outset.
 However, most organisations offer some leeway into using your phone or office equipment for personal use.